easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_02_creating_easyconfig_files.md

 ---

-We already know how to install easyconfig files that are included with EasyBuild, but what about installing software for which no easyconfig is available yet?
+We already know how to install easyconfig files that are provided by LUMI, but what about installing software for which no easyconfig is available yet, or for which we need to adapt an existing easyconfig?

 To do this we will need to **create additional easyconfig files**, since every software installation performed by EasyBuild is done based on an easyconfig file.